awsdocs/amazon-eks-user-guide/doc_source/create-service-account-iam-policy-and-role.md

 ------
 #### [ eksctl ]

 Create the service account and IAM role with the following command\.
-Replace *my\-service\-account* and *my\-namespace* with the Kubernetes service account and namespace that you want to associate the IAM role to\.
-Replace *my\-cluster* with the name of your cluster and replace *my\-role\-name* with the name you want for the IAM role\.
-Replace *111122223333* with your account ID \(or with **aws**, if you're attaching an AWS managed policy\) and replace *my\-iam\-policy* with the name of an existing IAM policy that you created or with the name of a managed AWS IAM policy\.
+Replace `my-service-account` and `my-namespace` with the Kubernetes service account and namespace that you want to associate the IAM role to\.
+Replace `my-cluster` with the name of your cluster and replace `my-role-name` with the name you want for the IAM role\.
+Replace `111122223333` with your account ID \(or with **aws**, if you're attaching an AWS managed policy\) and replace `my-iam-policy` with the name of an existing IAM policy that you created or with the name of a managed AWS IAM policy\.

 ```
 eksctl create iamserviceaccount \